Bucky24/DungeonDashers2/docs/entity.md

 ### damage

-This method does the specified amount of damage to the Entity's health
+This method does the specified amount of damage to the Entity's health.
+This will rigger an "attacked" event, and if any event handler returns a false, then the attack will be cancelled.

 | Param | Description |
 | -- | -- |